AudiusProject/api-docs/source/index.html.md

 host = random.choice((requests.get('https://api.audius.co')).json()['data'])
 ```

 Audius is a decentralized music streaming service.
-In order to use the API, you must first select an API host (Discovery Service) by visiting:
+In order to use the API, you must first select an API endpoint (Discovery Service) by picking from the list of endpoints returned by:

 [https://api.audius.co](https://api.audius.co)